 We’ve gushed about this series before on our blog.
 You can check out our full review of the series here!

-While JLA is a big time author, this was her first series so it doesn’t get as much hype.
-The series is also arguably her best.
-The cast of characters are fantastic, and the world building is out of this world.
+While Jennifer L. Armentrout is a big time author, this was her first series so it doesn’t get as much hype.
+The Half-Blood series is also arguably her best.
+The cast of characters are fantastic and the world building is out of this world.
 JLA makes lots of connections to Ancient Greek history, and the romance is your favorite type of YA ship but minus the cheesiness!

 3. The Last Magician series by Lisa Maxwell